d3/d3/tutorial/bar-1.markdown

     .text(String);
 {% endhighlight %}

-Note that the rule labels are assigned the class "rule"; this avoids a collision with the value labels on each bar.
-Another way to avoid collision is to put reference labels in a separate `g` container.
+Note that the rule labels are assigned the class "rule"; this avoids a selector collision with the value labels on each bar.
+(Another way to disambiguate is to put reference labels in a separate `g` container.)
 Lastly, add a single black line for the *y*-axis:

 {% highlight js linenos %}
 chart.append("svg:line")